 Through coaching, leaders are able to explore their work-life balance, and how they manage a diverse set of responsibilities.
 Coaching can support leaders in making links between work and outside of work, helping them develop a holistic approach to work and personal life.
 Coaching helps clients develop insight into how different aspects of their lives connect together.

-How does management coaching benefit organisations?
+How does coaching for management benefit organisations?

 Management coaching helps to create leaders who can implement positive change in their organisations.
 By equipping leaders with coaching skills they are then able to help their team become more effective, strategic and self-aware.